racket/racket/racket/src/cs/README.txt

 constructors defined in "../schemify/known.rkt" to describe primitives; note that most of the numebrs you see are arity masks in the sense of `procedure-arity-mask`.

+For some additions to rktio with corresponding changes to the io layer, you may need to modify "io.sls" to fill in some conversion glue.
+For example, "io.sls" defines `rktio_identity_to_vector`, which unpacks a C-level structure from rktio into a Scheme value for consumption by the io layer.

 Modifying Chez Scheme
 ---------------------